Expert Care Amid COVID-19

 “As a physician, my first Director of AMITA’S CAJR responsibility is to do no harm.
 If I thought it was dangerous in any way for patients to come to our hospital, I'd stop doing surgeries,” said orthopedic surgeon Paul S. Nourbash, MD, Medical Director of AMITA’s CAJR.
 “But I am fully confident that things are safe, and we can give patients even more attention because of the design of our center of excellence.”

-Returning patients home sooner with computer-assisted technology: All orthopedic surgeons at CAJR are fellowship-trained in joint replacement operations with expertise in computer-assisted surgery.
-Dr. Nourbash has performed computer-assisted surgeries for more than 15 years, and currently uses the MakoTM Robotic-Arm Assisted Surgery system for all his partial and total knee replacements.
+All orthopedic surgeons at CAJR are fellowship-trained in joint replacement operations, including procedure knee replacement surgery and total replacement surgery, with expertise in computer-assisted surgery.
+Dr. Nourbash, with over 15 years of experience, utilizes the MakoTM Robotic-Arm Assisted Surgery system for precise partial and total knee replacements.

-Significant COVID-19 outbreaks in the nation's rehabilitation centers and nursing homes have resulted in patients seeking shorter stays at in-patient facilities or receiving physical therapy sessions at outpatient clinics.
-The shift is dramatic.
-“Four years ago, nearly half my patients were going to a rehabilitation facility where they lived and received their therapy,' said Dr. Nourbash.
-“Now, less than 6% go to an extended care facility.”'
+Due to significant COVID-19 outbreaks in rehabilitation centers and nursing homes, there has been a notable shift in patient preferences, with more individuals opting for shorter stays at in-patient facilities or receiving physical therapy at outpatient clinics.
+According to Dr. Nourbash, 'Four years ago, nearly half my patients were going to a rehabilitation facility where they lived and received their therapy.
+Now, less than 6% go to an extended care facility.'

 Patients who want to return home just hours after their surgery can do so if they meet the criteria for same-day discharge.
 The vast majority of CAJR patients stay less than 36 hours at the St. Alexius Medical Center.
 The road to recovery starts at the CAJR rehabilitation gym where AMITA Health therapists help patients simulate common daily activities in the bathroom, kitchen, staircase, and customized therapy car with adjustable seats to prepare them for their daily lives at home.